 Note: All values were taken from surveys submitted on the first day of each month, except for March 2015, which was taken from surveys submitted February 15, 2015.

-shows the increase in LNG supplies delivered to the region for the past two winters.
+Table 8-2 shows the increase in LNG supplies delivered to the region for the past two winters.
 Winter 2014/2015 had almost double the amount of LNG supplies at approximately 32 Bcf compared with approximately 16 Bcf in the prior winter.
 The ISO has observed on the regional pipeline electronic bulletin boards an increased LNG sendout, which is a result of the recently improved availability of spot-market gas within the Northeast and contracts made in advance of the winter.